 - The bike has a maximum weight capacity of 500 lbs.

 - You have the option to work your upper body as well.

 - This machine is suitable for short people.

-A simple looking recumbent bike that features a high weight capacity.
+A simple looking recumbent exercise bike that features a high weight capacity.
 It can hold up to 350 lbs.
 The bike has arm handles as well.
 This means you can use it for full body workouts as well.
 The bike's seat is cushioned to maximize comfort and stimulate blood flow in long sessions.
 The seat is larger than average, making it suitable for larger people.
 The bike has transport wheels that make moving it around easy.
 It offers 8 different resistance levels and has a small display as well.

 - The bike has movable handlebars that allow for full body workouts.
 You can perform isolated upper body workouts as well.

 - The bike's seat is extra cushioned and quite wide.